CannizzoOW/Vod-Review-output/README.md

 Safe zones can be selected from the right panel and edited through the properties panel.

+For page 2 template layouts, the Main text and Screenshots safe zones are raised to `y: 255` while keeping the bottom edge consistent with the default zones.

 ## Exporting

 The active page can be exported as a PNG using the Export PNG button.
-The export hides editor-only UI such as selection rings, safe zone outlines, and non-export helpers.
+The export hides editor-only UI such as selection rings, safe zone outlines, tutorial overlays, and non-export helpers.

+Use Print to output all pages.
+In the browser print dialog, enable `background graphics` and select `Save as PDF` in the Destination selection.

 ## Planned improvements

-- New review setup wizard
 - More layout presets
 - Better screenshot placement tools
 - More template customization